davepinch/pinchy.cc/content/topics/places/subdivisions/united-states/new-jersey/new-jersey.md

   - Delaware
   - New York
   - Pennsylvania
-"down the coast": "Delaware"
+down the coast: Delaware
 type: state
-"up the coast": "New York"
+up the coast: New York
 tags:
   - state
   - Mid-Atlantic